Sahil-M-M/ESE-5190-Lab-2B/Lab/01_registers/Readme.md

       LinkedIn: https://www.linkedin.com/in/sahil-m-39a2671b0
       Tested on:  HP Probook 650 G1 (15.6-inch, 2014), Window 10

+### TODO:

+Toggle the Qt Py's Neopixel LED when the BOOT button is pressed, using only direct register reads to access the boot button status.
+You may use the SDK to initialize the board and the pins, and the WS2812 example code to toggle the Neopixel.

 ### Registers Video

 The following demonstration video shows reading from a register directly.
 In this program the neopixel LED blinks, if the on-board BOOT button is pressed.